 Table 2.1 displays significant correlations between 18 subthemes and the four factors.
+Subthemes were clustered into four groups; the four factors they correlate the most with.
 Six of the original risk themes were lost during the process, but the analysis separated the remaining themes into four clear factors; one relating to being calm and composed, a second relating to emotional intensity, a third associated with having a cautious and measured approach and a fourth related to being daring.
 We assigned the factors with the convenience labels 'Calm', 'Emotional', 'Measured' and 'Daring' (see Table 2.2 below).